UtMiLa/jmusic-model/src/instruments/thoughts.md

 * ambitus
 * valid clefs
 * name
-* rules for polyphony (violins can play up to 4 simultaneous notes; only two for lang time)
+* rules for polyphony (violins can play up to 4 simultaneous notes; only two for long time)
-* special rules, like accept lyrics
+* special rules, like allow lyrics